 You might love the idea of quality time mixed with a bit of adventure, but wondering what age your kids should start cooking?
 The answer is there is no correct time or age, but there are activities that are more appropriate, depending on your little one’s age.
 Most importantly, safety first in the kitchen and make sure to use your discretion as to what you feel your child or children can handle.

 1. Start Simple

 Start off with something quick and simple like a delicious fruit smoothie to get your kids excited about making food.
 Not to mention, smoothies require little effort and minimal clean-up afterward so you won’t have to spend too much time to gather the necessary ingredients, prep and clean up.

-If it’s your child’s first experience in the kitchen, try this delicious and creamy Banana Horchata Smoothie or a Rice Pudding.
+If it’s your child’s first experience in the kitchen, try this delicious and creamy Banana Horchata Smoothie or a recipe for Rice Pudding.
 Invite the little ones at home to organize the ingredients, slice up the banana or count out the fruit pieces, and measure the necessary amount of fluffy rice.
 Let your kids load each ingredient into the blender, help them to safely put the lid on, and count the seconds until the smoothie is blended into a creamy drink.